TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-development-issue-activities-common-solutions.md

 ### **Common Issues**

 * You can parameterize a linked service and pass dynamic values at run time.
-For example, parameterize database name or other properties.
-See [Parameterize Linked Services](https://docs.microsoft.com/azure/data-factory/parameterize-linked-services#supported-data-stores) for the list of supported linked service types.
+For example, parameterize the database name or other properties.
+For a list of supported linked service types, see [Parameterize Linked Services](https://docs.microsoft.com/azure/data-factory/parameterize-linked-services#supported-data-stores).
-* If you run into any issue during publishing, select **Validate** or **Validate all** to validate your payload.
+* If you run into an issue during publishing, select **Validate** or **Validate all** to validate your payload.
 If anything shows up in the **Validation** pane, select that item.
 It will navigate you to the problem so that you can fix it.

 * If your pipeline run can't run successfully:
   * First, find the referenced linked service.
 In **Linked Service**, try a test connection.
 Follow the error message to fix your linked service if the test connection fails.